jdalrym2/synscancontrol/README.md

 # <img src="docs/icon.jpg" alt="synscancontrol icon" width="64"/> synscancontrol

-This project is an open source recreation of the motherboard of the popular HEQ-5 (Orion Sirius EQ-G) mount using the SynScan protocol.
+This project is an open source drop-in replacement for the motherboard of the popular Sky-Watcher HEQ5 (Orion Sirius EQ-G) mount using the SynScan protocol.

 ## Features

+- Drop-in replacement from the original HEQ5 motherboard
+  - Compatible with the SynScan hand controller
+  - Compatible with EQMOD
+- ESP32-based project with plenty of onboard memory to spare
+  - If you wanted a WiFi or Bluetooth version of the HEQ5, this or [Open-Synscan](https://github.com/vsirvent/Open-Synscan) is a good place to start.

 ## TODO